jeremy-habit/Metasya/README.md

 ##### The path of the user's schemata's folder

-By default, the user's schemata's folder is called "**metasyaSchemata**" and it's created at the root of your project.
+By default, the user's schemata's folder is called "**metasya/Schemata**" and it's created at the root of your project.
 However, you can change it like following :

 ```php
 $metadataHelper->getSchemataManager()->setUserSchemataFolderPath("my/new/path");